Family Law Agreement Lawyers In Calgary, AlbertaJeff Kahane2022-08-30T19:51:21+00:00

 Reviewing matrimonial related agreements

-For many family law related agreement to be binding, you will need independent legal advice.
+Lastly, for many family law related agreements to be binding under Alberta Law, you need independent legal advice.
 Independent legal advice is where a lawyer fully explains the agreement you are going to sign.
 It makes sure that there are no surprises and that you agree to the actual terms.
 Lastly, it ensures that a party is not being forced into signing an agreement as independent legal advice has to occur without the presence of the other party.

-The Lawyers at Kahane Law Office can help with your family law agreement legal needs.
-Family law agreements can have very long term implications and you should have proper advice.
+The Lawyers at Kahane Law Office help with all of your family law agreement legal needs.
+These legally binding contracts have very long term financial implications.
+Consequently, proper legal advice from a qualified lawyer is a must.
+In short, it is better to understand potential family law issues before they come up.
 CONNECT NOW.
-We can be reached toll-free at 1-877-225-8817 (or 403-225-8810 locally in Calgary, Alberta), or email us directly here.
+We can be reached toll-free at 1-877-225-8817, 403-225-8810 locally in Calgary, Alberta, or 780-571-8463 Edmonton, Alberta, or email us directly here for Calgary and here for Edmonton.